 The risks of drug-resistant seizures in childhood are serious and can be catastrophic to development.
 When weighing the decision of whether or not your child should have epilepsy surgery, it is important to understand how seizures can affect a child’s cognitive, behavioral, and developmental outlook if they are not stopped.

-Seizures in infants can be very dangerous
+Seizures in childhood can be very dangerous

 Seizures, especially in early infancy, can be catastrophic to cognitive and motor development.
 Because the human brain is not fully developed at birth, throughout infancy and early childhood, the brains of children go through an extended period of growth and maturation.
 If seizures occur during this critical time, they can cause serious disturbances in cognitive, behavioral, and psychiatric function.
 Experts agree that “early surgical intervention is critical in infants with catastrophic epilepsy to prevent developmental arrest/regression.”